This is the multi-page printable view of this section. Click here to print.

 6.1 Availability

 The Availability SLA is determined by the ability of the Client to access the Samurai MDR platform.
-This is measured by the ability of the Client to log into the Samurai MDR application.
+This is measured by the ability of the Client to log into the Samurai MDR portal.

 6.2 Validated Security Incident Notification